go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 #### HTTP requests

 The `http/requests` directory contains the requests validation rules sets.
-You should have one file per feature, regrouping all requests handled by the same controller.
-You can also create one package per feature, just like controllers, if you so desire.
+You should have one package per feature, regrouping all requests handled by the same controller.

 This directory can also contain a `placeholders.go` file, which will define validation rule messages placeholders.
 Learn more [here](./basics/validation#placeholders).

 This directory can also contain a `validation.go` file, which will define custom validation rules.
-Learn more [here](./basics/validation).
+Learn more [here](./basics/validation#custom-rules).

 #### HTTP Routes